ENHANCE-PET/FERRET/README.md

 <img src="https://github.com/LalithShiyam/FERRET/blob/main/Images/Ferret-logo.png">
 </p>

-# Ferretz 🦡
+# Ferret 🦡
 **_Framework for Enhance: Organized Workflow Library_**

-Ferretz is a Python tool designed specifically to create 'enhance.pet' compliant Python packages.
+Ferret is a Python tool designed specifically to create 'enhance.pet' compliant Python packages.
 This tool offers a user-friendly way to generate a package structure that follows the guidelines and best practices of the enhance.pet framework.

 ## Features 🌟